DQIX/desmume-scripts/TKG/README.md

 To select all and copy, hit ctrl+home -> ctrl+shift+end -> ctrl+C.<br>
 "Deftness (36th)", "Deftness (37th)", and "Map Method Metal Slimes (35th)" are used for creating map methods of metal slime variants in grottoes.
 ## Special Thanks
-- shimokia (control schemes, BT position tracker, BT monster compositions)
-- MelonGx
+- DaisukeDaisuke
 - Gradis
 - hurblub
+- MelonGx
+- mkdasher
-- DaisukeDaisuke
+- shimokia
 - sÿlwer
-- mkdasher
 - And many more from the Quester's Rest Discord server: https://discord.com/invite/B3rjhdfG5m